mui/material-ui/docs/data/material/migration/upgrade-to-v6/migrating-to-pigment-css.md

 <p class="description">This guide helps you integrate Pigment CSS with Material UI v6.</p>

-Before going through this guide, make sure you have [migrated to Material UI v6](/material-ui/migration/migrating-to-v6/).
+Before going through this guide, make sure you have [upgraded to Material UI v6](/material-ui/migration/upgrade-to-v6/).

 ## Introduction